shawntabrizi/substrate-contracts-workshop/1/contract-template.md

 cargo +nightly test
 ```

-Also check that you can build the Wasm file by running `build.sh`.
+Also check that you can build the Wasm file by running `cargo contract build`.

 If everything looks good, then we are ready to start programming!